brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 Are all clusters going to be connected into a single {{< gloss >}}multicluster{{< /gloss >}}
 service mesh or will they be federated into a {{< gloss >}}multi-mesh{{< /gloss >}} deployment?

-## Definition of a Mesh in Istio

-Before answering the questions above, it is imperative to understand the [definition of a mesh](/docs/reference/glossary/#service-mesh) in Istio.
-As defined in the glossary, the identities within a single mesh share the same root of trust.

 Deploying a `single Istio mesh` involves three independent dimensions of configuration:

 1. single or multiple cluster